cds-hooks/docs/docs/specification/current.md

 	"type": "update",
 	"description": "Update the order to record the appropriateness score", "resource": {
-		"resourceType": "ProcedureRequest",
+		"resourceType": "ServiceRequest",
 		"id": "procedure-request-1",
-		"...": "<snipped for brevity"
+		"...": "<snipped for brevity>"
 	}
 }
 ```